-In terms of mediate effects, the pre-knot development, knot measurement, and post-knot development of the reading ability positively affected the corresponding values of science ability through those of mathematics ability.
-Additionally, pre-knot development of reading ability influenced the knot measurement of mathematics scores and then that of science scores.
-The knot measurement of reading ability also impacted the post-knot development of mathematics skills and then that of science skills.
+In terms of mediated effects, the pre-knot development, knot measurement, and post-knot development of the reading ability positively affected the corresponding values of science ability through the counterpart of mathematics ability.
+Additionally, pre-knot development of reading ability influenced the knot measurement of mathematics scores and the knot measurement of science scores.
+The knot measurement of reading ability also impacted the post-knot development of mathematics skills and the post-knot development of science skills.
 In terms of total effects, all three growth factors of reading development affected the corresponding immediate and delayed growth factors of science development.
 For example, the total effects of the pre-knot development of reading ability on the pre-knot development, knot measurement, and post-knot development of science ability were $0.339$, $7.347$, and $-0.330$, respectively.